 In order for the SoSE&I level authorities to be accurately and appropriately carried out, it will require input and guidance from the PEOs and PMs involved.
 Now, because it would be counter productive to have multiple chiefs and not enough Indians, a “trail boss” would be established.
-The trail boss would reside in an identified PEO and be the face to SoSE&I and ASA(ALT).
-The trail boss would have the responsibility to integrate platform level trades, define interfaces, boundaries and parameters among all the necessary players, optimize solution sets across involved platforms, develop the lower level architectures to be rolled up and managed by SoSE&I, and provide funding estimates for recommended integration efforts to be decided on by SoSE&I. Most importantly this would provide the integrated analysis and recommendations for the path forward.
+The trail boss would reside in an identified PEO and be the face to SoSE&I and the Assistant Secretary of the Army for Acquisition, Logistics, and Technology (ASA(ALT)).
+The trail boss would have the responsibility to integrate platform level trades, define interfaces, boundaries, and parameters among all the necessary players, optimize solution sets across involved platforms, develop the lower level architectures to be rolled up and managed by SoSE&I, and provide funding estimates for recommended integration efforts to be decided on by SoSE&I. Most importantly this would provide the integrated analysis and recommendations for the path forward.
 This would involve many players across multiple PEOs and PMs who would come together to provide the necessary information for analysis and funding recommendations.
 Finally, they would be responsible for the development of the interfaces between the platforms.
-Currently, there is no governance or even development of interfaces between platforms in different PMs.
+Currently, there is no governance or often even development of interfaces between platforms in different PMs.

 The individual PMs would remain responsible for the development and sustainment of the platforms within their portfolio.
 However, they would be responsible for participating in a task organization with the trail boss to provide the necessary information and requirements to ensure that the capabilities of the overall mission are met, along with the necessary requirements for their given platforms.

-This governance structure is based off a recommendation made by the Contingency Basing team for the CB project and future projects.
+This governance structure is based off of a recommendation made by the Contingency Basing team for the CB project and future projects.
 By implementing a governance structure such as this, there is a flow up and down of information.
 There are authorities in place to analyze the individual components at the system level and the system of system of level.
 The requirements that are not being met are then flowed down through the overarching architecture to determine what systems need to be improved or developed to meet that capability, while simultaneously tracking the implications of those changes.
 It would provide an overarching analysis to identify what potential DOTmLPF elements are impacted, what logistical elements are impacted and secondary benefits or burdens are incurred so they can be addressed early.

 Characteristics Evaluation